-- several TSIs were only adopted towards the end of the year and the translation of the related user guides could have only be launched after their adoption; the corresponding invoice to be received from the Translation Centre in 2015 amounts nearly to EUR 300 000; - an important call for tender for the IT services provision suffered from important delays; in order to ensure business continuity, the Agency was obliged to extend its current IT service contract until June 2015 with the consequence that almost EUR 200 000 had to be carriedover to cover the expenses of a new contract in 2015; - the purchase of the "versioning tool" software (allowing collaborative review and coauthoring of documents) was planned for delivery and payment in December 2014; however, the contractor was unable to deliver the software within the deadline and therefore above EUR 110 000 were carried-over to 2015.
+- Several TSIs were only adopted towards the end of the year and the translation of the related user guides could have only be launched after their adoption; the corresponding invoice to be received from the Translation Centre in 2015 amounts nearly to EUR 300 000. - An important call for tender for the IT services provision suffered from important delays; in order to ensure business continuity, the Agency was obliged to extend its current IT service contract until June 2015 with the consequence that almost EUR 200 000 had to be carried-over to cover the expenses of a new contract in 2015. - The purchase of the 'versioning tool' software (allowing collaborative review and co-authoring of documents) was planned for delivery and payment in December 2014; however, the contractor was unable to deliver the software within the deadline and therefore above EUR 110 000 was carriedover to 2015.